KazanExpress/argocd-terraform-plugin/docs/config.md

-There are 3 different ways that parameters can be passed along to argocd-vault-plugin.
+There are 3 different ways that parameters can be passed along to argocd-terraform-plugin.

 ##### Kubernetes Secret